railsjazz/ask_chatgpt/README.md

 - refactor voice input code :) as first version it's fine
 - can we discover audio device ID?
 - use tempfile for audio, instead of output.wav
+- handle case when empty response is returned in CLI (when for example non-existing model is specified)

 ## Contributing